 Is The Devil Judge a dystopian au of Crime and Punishment?

 Say hello to my new obsession.
-His name is Kim Yo Han, and whether or not this is the case, he is my Raskolnikov.
+His name is Kang Yo Han, and whether or not this is the case, he is my Raskolnikov.

 For a year in college, I was somewhat obsessed with Dostoyevsky’s Crime and Punishment.
 I’d committed to writing a graded study on it, and through this, I became overwhelmingly invested and intrigued by the novel, especially the main character.
 Raskolnikov is a complex character who isn’t innocent of the crime he commits but who the reader can’t help but identify and relate to because there’s a sense of justice guiding his actions.
 He leaves a deep impression on the people around him, and his disdain for humanity literally seeps off the page.

 My fascination with Crime and Punishment may be why the currently airing Korean drama The Devil Judge enthralls me.
 The Devil Judge is a dystopian crime series starring Ji Sung and Park Jin Young as judges Kang Yo Han and Kim Ga On.
 In the drama, chaos has settled upon society, drawing a stark line between the rich and the poor.
 There’s an open distrust and hatred toward the leaders of the nation.
 In an attempt to quell this, a live reality court series is born with Kang Yo Han becoming a face of justice for the people.
 Behind the scenes, a bitter rivalry is growing between Kang Yo Han and the seemingly benevolent Social Responsibility Foundation.

 From the beginning, this series grabbed me, not because of its dystopian crime genre or its visually beautiful actors, but because of our lead, Kang Yo Han.
 He is my Raskolnikov.
 He’s the reason I spent countless hours in college sitting in the library attic researching possible mental illnesses, psychology, and philosophy.